Ansh7473/union_autobot/README.md

 ---

 ## ✨ Features

 -  Sepolia to Holesky ETH USDC, LINK, EURC transfers
 -  Holesky to Sepolia ETH USDC, LINK, EURC transfers
--  Sei TO Corn
+-  Sei To Corn
--  Sei TO Xion
+-  Sei To Xion
 -  Xion to babylon USDC XION
 -  ADDING MORE CHAIN SOON
 -  CODE IS OBFUSTRICATED SO NO ONE CAN COMPLAIN AND MAKE OUR TESTENT EFFORTS WASTE